The Children’s Online Privacy Protection Act (COPPA)

 COPPA In The Educational Context

-New Mexico’s attorney general spearheaded a recent case in 2020 against Google concerning its products and services utilized in schools.
+New Mexico’s attorney general spearheaded a 2020 case against Google concerning its products and services utilized in schools.
 The complaint alleges that Google failed to comply with COPPA by not getting parental authorization before collecting personal information from children under 13 using its products and services.
+In December 2021, Google settled the children’s privacy action brought by New Mexico.

 Apps & COPPA